Expect these Stocks to Rise Next Month

 BTU is up 11% and CLF up 13.7% since December 3.

 Each stock hit its most recent low on that date after it traded considerably above that level earlier in the quarter.
-December 3 appears to have represented an initial strike point for interest from some fund managers in these shares, a move that has increased
+December 3 appears to have represented an initial strike point for interest from some fund managers in these shares, a move that has increased since then.

 Both the refiners and coal producers mentioned are likely to improve in price through the first part of January.